 Don helped to establish the Bigfork Community Players helping them with sets, props, costumes and directing in the beginning years.
 He served on the Governor’s New Cultural and Aesthetic Projects Advisory Committee and in 1997 he and his wife Jude were awarded the Governor’s Award for the Performing Arts.
-He plays a major role in the productions of the Bigfork Playhouse Children’s Theatre being instrumental in the construction of the sets and painting the signs in front of the theatre.
+He handles construction of the sets and being the number 1 fan at almost every performance.

 With a Bachelor’s degree in Music from the University of Nevada, Reno, Brach ran the Yamaha Music School and founded the Keybanger Music School in Reno.
 Brach has Music Directed for the Nevada Rep, Reno Hilton, Truckee Meadows Community College, Reno Little Theatre and The Actory.
 He performed with a number of artists including Toni Tennile, Ann-Margaret, Juliet Prowse, Charo, George Chakiris and Juice Newton.

 Brach is the Artistic Director and Producer of the Bigfork Playhouse Children’s Theatre (BCPT) which celebrated its 19th season this past year.
 BPCT reaches over 5,000 young people, every year, through productions and education, with over 500 participants in the new Afterschool Performing Arts Center.
 Brach has directed over 50 productions with some of his favorite being The Lady Pirates of Captain Bree, Godspell, Wizard of Oz and the Murder Mysteries.